What do Depressants Do?

 The most common drugs that are depressants that are used are alcohol, barbiturates and benzodiazepines.
 One thing that virtually all depressants have in common is their ability to cause addiction.
 While depressants are widely used in America and people do use them around the world, understanding the risk is important.
 In the case of CNS prescription-strength depressants, it is advised that you be medically supervised, despite them being medications.

 One of the most commonly used drugs that can cause abuse is alcohol.
 Many people drink alcohol in moderation and it does not affect them or their life.
-Others who drink alcohol begin to abuse it and it can be debilitating to their overall life and well-being.
+Others who drink alcohol begin to abuse it and this depressant drug can be debilitating to their overall life and well-being.

 Mixing alcohol with other depressants can be extremely dangerous, due to the fact that alcohol is also a depressant.
 Mixing alcohol and benzodiazepines for example, could mean that the person will become more intoxicated more quickly; this can lead to physical harm from falling after losing balance, becoming the victim of a crime like assault or rape, and overdose.